ariespirgel/ariespirgel/content/contact/about-me.md

 +++

 I have worked in higher education administration since 2011, and specifically, in institutional research since 2013.
 Prior to that, I earned my doctorate in cognitive psychology from the University of North Carolina Greensboro.

-After years of using point-and-click tools to analyze data, I began learning the R programming language.
-Using R has transformed how I work, improving the quality and efficiency of my workflow.
-Using R saves me dozens of hours per month and hundreds per year, and lets me do things with data that wouldn't otherwise be possible.
-It has helped prevent countless errors, and when errors do occur, it makes resolving them more straightforward.

 I am [certified by RStudio](https://education.rstudio.com/trainers/) to teach the tidyverse, and I am available to train groups and individuals to learn R and the tidyverse, either in-person or virtually.
 Please get in touch to learn more.